BHoM/Versioning_Toolkit/README.md

 # Versioning_Toolkit

-Provide ability for serialised items (methods, types, BHoM objects) to automatically upgrade themselves in case their code definition has changed since they were serialised.
+Provide ability for serialised items (methods, types, BHoM objects) to automatically upgrade themselves if their code definition has changed since they were serialised.

 ### Documentation